Domkal (community development block): Education

 In 2013-14, Domkal CD block had 144 primary schools with 18,155 students, 10 middle schools with 2,374 students, 9 high schools with 7,249 students and 18 higher secondary schools with 31,247 students.
 Domkal CD block had 1 general college with 1,755 students, 6 technical/ professional institutions with 1,929 students and 500 institutions for special and non-formal education with 21,424 students.

 Dumkal College was established in 1999 at Domkal.
 Affiliated with the University of Kalyani, it offers honours courses in Bengali, English, history, political science, philosophy, geography, physics, chemistry, mathematics, computer science and B Com.

-Domkal Girls’ College was established in 2011 at Domkal, Affiliated with the University of Kalyani, it offers honours courses in Bengali, English, history, education and political sciene.
+Domkal Girls’ College was established in 2011 at Domkal, Affiliated with the University of Kalyani, it offers honours courses in Bengali, English, history, education and political science.

 In Domkal CD block, amongst the 77 inhabited villages, 4 villages do not have a school, 49 villages have more than 1 primary school, 40 villages have at least 1 primary and 1 middle school and 28 villages had at least 1 middle and 1 secondary school.